Skkay/5MLDE/README.md

 - Use [Great Expectations](https://greatexpectations.io) to validate incoming data and ensure that they are conform during the train/test phase.
 - Use a custom Prefect Docker image (for *prefect-agent* and *prefect-cli*) and install Python requirements to it, instead of runing `pip install` at every `docker compose up`.
 - Automatically define latest models as *Production*.
+- Use environment variables instead of a config file to run `./flows/workflow.py`.

 ## Extra
 - The "external API" repository: https://github.com/Skkay/Ogrine-Rates_Server